grisu/gricli/USAGE.md

 Supports glob regular expressions.
 Note that if a job is still running it will be stopped.
 The archive process may take a while depending on how large the files are.

+Jobs can also be archived asynchronously using '&' and the end of the command.
+This will complete the operation in the background and report back in the prompt with a '*'.
+To view pending messages, use the 'print messages' command.

 Parameters:

     jobname : The name of the job to archive.

 The default archive location is in the user's home directory on the Data Fabric: